 The electric car is hosted in the industrial museum of Syros.
 The car was built in 1973 in an old mill building close to the Neorion yard of Ermoupolis, the capital of Syros.

 This electric car is the model Enfield 8000, an innovation at the time when the problem of air pollution had made its appearance in the big cities.
 At the same time, the concern related to oil stocks and dependence on it also grew big.
 It seemed that an electric car would solve many problems.

 History of the electric car of Syros island

 The contract with the Electricity Council foresaw the construction of 120 cars.
 After the construction of these cars, the factory was unfortunately closed down.
-The political situation in Greece (the dictatorship) did not favour the continuation of constructing electric cars.
-In Greece this car was never officially released.
+The political situation in Greece (the dictatorship) did not favor the continuation of constructing electric cars.
+In Greece, this car was never officially released.

 A tale of two Isles

-Click below to take a look at the trailer of the film:
+Click here to take a look at the trailer of the film

 In the mood to learn more about Greece, with interesting texts in Greek and English + Audio, made by our Omilo teachers?

 Then the eBook “Greece; The Ultimate Listening and Reading Comprehension eBook is exactly what you are looking for.